|

 even working in the cranberry and blueberry fields!
 In other

-words, Pineys are just like everyone else - rich or poor; listless
+words, Pineys are just like everyone else - rich and poor; listless

 or inspired; friendly or closed-mouthed; and so on.
 The thing